-During calendar year 2019, no one took advantage of our equipment loan program because; unlike the past most counties now have equipment of their own.
+During calendar year 2020, no one took advantage of our equipment loan program because; unlike the past most counties now have equipment of their own.
 Since the program's inception WV counties have realized an estimated total of \$760,035.00 in savings on technical equipment 'rentals'.
 The program may become defunct in the near future because it is no longer needed.

 The Institute also provided the counties technical assistance in the form of answers to technical questions regarding the uses of the equipment previously mentioned as well as other technical equipment used by prosecutors.
-This assistance was rendered in the field on multiple occasions, via phone and by email to often to count.
-Review of available records indicates that the Institute's Information Systems Coordinator spent 106 hours rendering technical assistance to various prosecutor's offices in 2019.
-Using an average rate of \$175.00 per hour as a benchmark these counties have realized a calendar year 2019 savings of in excess of \$18,550.00 as well (not including the email support).
+This assistance was rendered in the field on multiple occasions, in office at prearranged consultations and via phone and by email to often to count.
+Review of available records indicates that the Institute's Information Systems Coordinator spent 221 hours rendering technical assistance to various prosecutor's offices in 2020.
+Using an average rate of \$175.00 per hour as a benchmark these counties have realized a calendar year 2020 savings of in excess of \$38,675.00 as well (not including the email support).